armadaproject/armada/docs/retry_policies.md

 The event stream mirrors this.
 A retried failure appears as a `JobFailedEvent` with `retryable: true`, followed by the new run's events.
 A terminal failure appears as a normal failed event.
 A lease expiry (a lost executor) skips steps 1 to 4: the scheduler detects the expiry itself and goes straight to the policy evaluation.

+A requeued retry competes for capacity under fair share like any queued job.
+It waits as long as needed, and it does not fail from waiting.

 ## Enabling the retry engine

 The engine is controlled by the `retryPolicy` block under the `scheduling` section of the scheduler configuration: